lucasvanmol/algodot/test/project/addons/algodot/Documentation/Content/Algorand/Algodot.md

 # Algodot Node

-An instance of the Algorand blockchain's node in Godot engine written in rust.
+An instance of the Algorand blockchain's node in Godot engine written in rust using Algonaut Crates and compiled as a dynamic library.

 # Methods